tendermint/spec/spec/abci/abci.md

     verification data.

 - **Usage**:
-  - Used for state sync snapshots, see separate section for details.
+  - Used for state sync snapshots, see [separate section](apps.md#state-sync) for details.
   - A snapshot is considered identical across nodes only if _all_ fields are equal (including `Metadata`).
 Chunks may be retrieved from all nodes that have the same snapshot.
+  - When sent across the network, a snapshot message can be at most 4 MB.